aviatesk/EscapeAnalysis.jl/README.md

 This analysis works on a lattice called `x::EscapeLattice`, which holds the following properties:
 - `x.Analyzed::Bool`: not formally part of the lattice, indicates `x` has not been analyzed at all
-- `x.ReturnEscape::Bool`: indicates `x` may escape to the caller via return
+- `x.ReturnEscape::BitSet`: records SSA statements where `x` can escape to the caller via return
-- `x.ThrownEscape::Bool`: indicates `x` may escape to somewhere through an exception
-- `x.EscapeSites::BitSet`: records SSA statements where `x` can escape via any of `ReturnEscape` or `ThrownEscape`
+- `x.ThrownEscape::BitSet`: records SSA statements where `x` can be thrown as exception
 - `x.AliasEscapes::Union{FieldEscapes,ArrayEscapes,Bool}`: maintains all possible values
   that may escape objects that can be referenced from `x`:
 - `x.ArgEscape::Int` (not implemented yet): indicates it will escape to the caller through